tegorman13/ai_gd_chapter/Categories.md

 - Baines 2024 - Advice from artificial intelligence: a review and practical implications
 - Berretta 2023 - Defining human-AI teaming the human-centered way: a scoping review and network analysis
 - Rastogi 2023 - A Taxonomy of Human and ML Strengths in Decision-Making to Investigate Human-ML Complementarity
+- Berditchevskaia 2022 - A descriptive analysis of collective intelligence publications since 2000, and the emerging influence of artificial intelligence
+- Meyer 2024 - Doing artificial intelligence (AI): Algorithmic decision support as a human activity.
+- Mihalcea 2024 - How developments in natural language processing help us in understanding human behaviour
+- Fiore 2023 - Transdisciplinary Team Science: Transcending Disciplines to Understand Artificial Social Intelligence in Human-Agent Teaming
+- Caballero 2024 - Human-AI collaboration is not very collaborative yet: A taxonomy of interaction patterns in AI-assisted decision making from a systematic review
+- Crandall 2018 - Cooperating with machines
+- Chugunova 2022 - We and It: An interdisciplinary review of the experimental evidence on how humans interact with machines

 ### Group Decision LLM